awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 `containerPort`
 The port on the container to associate with the load balancer\.
 This port must correspond to a `containerPort` in the service's task definition\.
 Your container instances must allow ingress traffic on the `hostPort` of the port mapping\.

+`serviceRegistries`
+The details of the service discovery configuration for your service\.
+For more information, see [Service Discovery](service-discovery.md)\.

 `desiredCount`
 The number of instantiations of the specified task definition to place and keep running on your cluster\.